Frequently Asked Questions

 Step Four: Ask how much your plan will reimburse you.
 Ask the representative, “What is the maximum allowed amount for mental health service code 90834 with a therapist, and what percentage of the maximum allowed amount will my plan pay?”
 This percentage of the maximum allowed amount is the amount you would receive as reimbursement.

-• We meet with clients Monday through Friday and offer after school and after work hours to best meet the needs of our clients.
+We meet with clients every day of the week, including weekends, and offer after school and after work hours to best meet the needs of our clients.
 You can view each therapist’s schedule through our online booking platform here.

-We do require 24-hours notice for cancellations in order to avoid the late cancellation/no-show fee to provide as much notice for waitlist clients.
+We do require 24-hours notice for cancellations in order to avoid the late cancellation/no-show fee to provide as much notice for our waitlist clients. -

-• Please check out our resource page for updated books & podcasts, or follow us on Instagram for the latest from Birch Therapy clinicians.
+Please check out our resource page for updated books & podcasts, or follow us on Instagram for the latest from Birch Therapy counselors..

 If you are concerned about your child’s safety in light of their mental health please consider reaching out to mental health crisis provider.
 You can try to reach me via email, but please remember that I do not offer after hours crisis support and during the business day I am with other clients.
 Also, if you do not already have an appointments scheduled I may not be able to get you an appointment for up to 2 weeks.
 There are several options for crisis resources in our area.
 If you are concerned for your child’s safety do not wait to take action.